Chart Color Schemes

 Population

-Population growth drivers in Triabunna - Bicheno are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Triabunna - Bicheno are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on AreaSearch's analysis, Triabunna - Bicheno's population is around 5468 as of November 2025.
-This reflects an increase of 480 people, a 9.6% rise since the 2021 Census which reported a population of 4988 people.
-The change is inferred from the estimated resident population of 5286 from the ABS as of June 2024 and an additional 305 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2.2 persons per square kilometer.
-Triabunna - Bicheno's growth exceeded the state average of 4.8% during this period, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 72.9% of overall population gains.
+Based on AreaSearch's analysis, Triabunna - Bicheno's population is around 5,775 as of Feb 2026.
+This reflects an increase of 787 people (15.8%) since the 2021 Census, which reported a population of 4,988 people.
+The change is inferred from the estimated resident population of 5,263 from the ABS as of June 2024 and an additional 328 validated new addresses since the Census date.
+This population level equates to a density ratio of 2.3 persons per square kilometer, providing ample space per person.
+Triabunna - Bicheno's 15.8% growth since the 2021 census exceeded the state (5.3%) and the Rest of Tas., marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 72.9% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, Tasmania State Government's Regional/LGA projections released in 2022 with 2021 as the base year are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, projections indicate an overall decline by 2041, with the area's population expected to shrink by 16 persons according to this methodology.
-However, specific age cohorts are anticipated to grow, led by the 45 to 54 age group projected to increase by 400 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections, released in 2022 with 2021 as the base year, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Regarding demographic trends, projections indicate a decline in overall population, with the area's population expected to shrink by 16 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 45 to 54 age group, which is projected to grow by 400 people.
+See the age section for more details.

 Frequently Asked Questions - Population